oleyka/CTFwriteups/PlaidCTF2015/PNG-Uncorrupt/README.md

 Yes, that's right... you see the itail of letter "g", the curly blraces and the words "have_a_.....".
 Now if we could only figure out what those words are!
 Ok, the third word looks something like... "wonderful"!

 6. We still needed the last word.
 By this time I was already almost swearing and my eyes were hurting from staring too hard at that bright visual noise...
 The word had to be about 7-9 letters long.
 The name of the game from which the screenshot was taken?
 Google says it's StarCraft.
-The first two letters of the word do ineed look like "st".
+The first two letters of the word do indeed look like "st".
 And look at those thin shades at the bottom of the text!
+They are almost like Morse code...

 ![alt tag](work7.png)

-They are like Morse code... and they fit "starcraft" exactly, plus one more letter!
-The remaining letter has a mid-size footprint, wider than "t", larrower than "o"... must be an "s"!
+... and they fit "starcraft" exactly, plus one more letter!
+The remaining letter has a mid-size footprint, wider than "t", narrower than "o"... must be an "s"!

 7. And *flag{have_a_wonderful_starcrafts}* it is! :)